-31. While appreciating the measures taken by the State party to improve conditions of detention in general, the Committee remains concerned about reports that, despite remedial measures taken by authorities, the number of detainees remain high while the number of personnel remains relatively low in many places of deprivation of liberty.
+31. While appreciating the measures taken by the State party to improve conditions of detention in general, the Committee remains concerned about reports that, despite remedial measures taken by authorities, the number of detainees remains high while the number of personnel remains relatively low in many places of deprivation of liberty.
 It is also concerned at reports that, in a number of places of deprivation of liberty, health-care services, in particular mental health services, remain inadequate, and that recreational and educational activities to foster rehabilitation of detainees remain extremely limited.
 It is further concerned at reported arbitrary practices, in particular the continued use of prolonged and indefinite solitary confinement, which disproportionately affects indigenous peoples and inmates with intellectual or psychosocial disabilities, abusive strip-searches, as well as excessive use of various means of physical or chemical restraint.
-Finally, it remains concerned at reports indicating a high rate of incarceration of inmates with disabilities, in particular mental health disabilities, and that correctional institutions lack the appropriate capacity, resources and infrastructure to manage serious mental health conditions (arts.
+Finally, it remains concerned at reports indicating a high rate of incarceration of inmates with disabilities, in particular intellectual or psychosocial disabilities, and that correctional institutions lack the appropriate capacity, resources and infrastructure to manage serious mental health conditions (arts.
 2, 11 and 16).

-7 CAT/C/AUS/CO/4-5, para.
+&lt;sup>7 CAT/C/AUS/CO/4-5, para.
 17.

-8 Ibid.
+&lt;sup>8 Ibid.

 - (a) Continue its efforts to improve conditions of detention in all places of deprivation of liberty and alleviate the overcrowding of penitentiary institutions and other detention facilities, including through the application of non-custodial measures.
-In this regard, the Committee draws the State party's attention to the United Nations Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules), the United Nations Standard Minimum Rules for Non-custodial Measures (Tokyo Rules) and the United Nations Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders (the Bangkok Rules); - (b) Urgently adopt practical measures to remedy the lack of recreational and educational activities to foster rehabilitation of detainees; - (c) Improve the provision of gender- and age-specific medical services to all persons deprived of their liberty, particularly those with intellectual or psychosocial disabilities; - (d) Increase the number of trained and qualified prison staff, including medical staff, and strengthen the monitoring and management of inter-prisoner violence: - (e) Ensure that means of restraint are used only as a last resort to prevent the risk of harm to the individual or others and only when all other reasonable options would fail to satisfactorily contain the risk; - (f) Ensure that strip searches of persons deprived of their liberty are not performed routinely and are conducted in private and in a manner that respects the inmate's dignity by appropriately trained staff members of the same sex as the inmate.
-Search and admission procedures for visitors should not be degrading and should be subject, at a minimum, to the same rules as those applied to inmates; - (g) Ensure that solitary confinement, in both federal and state and territory correctional facilities, is used only in exceptional cases as a last resort, for as short a time as possible (but no more than 15 consecutive days) and subject to independent review, and only pursuant to the authorization by a competent authority.
-The Committee wishes to draw the State party's attention that solitary confinement should be prohibited in the case of prisoners with mental or physical disabilities when their conditions would be exacerbated by such measures.
+In this regard, the Committee draws the State party's attention to the United Nations Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules), the Tokyo Rules and the Bangkok Rules; - (b) Urgently adopt practical measures to remedy the lack of recreational and educational activities to foster rehabilitation of detainees; - (c) Improve the provision of gender- and age-specific medical services to all persons deprived of their liberty, particularly those with intellectual or psychosocial disabilities; - (d) Increase the number of trained and qualified prison staff, including medical staff, and strengthen the monitoring and management of inter-prisoner violence; - (e) Ensure that means of restraint are used only as a last resort to prevent the risk of harm to the individual or others and only when all other reasonable options would fail to satisfactorily contain the risk; - (f) Ensure that strip-searches of persons deprived of their liberty are not performed routinely and are conducted in private and in a manner that respects the inmate's dignity by appropriately trained staff members of the same sex as the inmate.
+Search and admission procedures for visitors should not be degrading and should be subject, at a minimum, to the same rules as those applied to inmates; - (g) Ensure that solitary confinement, in both federal and state and territory correctional facilities, is used only in exceptional cases as a last resort, for as short a time as possible (but no more than 15 consecutive days) and subject to independent review, and only pursuant to authorization by a competent authority.
+The Committee wishes to draw the State party's attention to the fact that solitary confinement should be prohibited in the case of prisoners with intellectual or psychosocial or physical disabilities when their conditions would be exacerbated by such measures.